Category: Info

 • Ensure they are tested at least annually.

-• Replace the smoke alarm batteries as required.
+• Replace the alarm batteries as required.

 • Repair or replace alarms as an urgent repair.

-The landlord must provide written information to the tenant on how to operate and test the alarms and also reminding them of their obligation not to tamper with the alarms and to report any defective smoke alarms.
+The landlord must provide written information to the tenant on how to operate and test the alarms and also reminding them of their obligation not to tamper with the alarms and to report any defective smoke detectors.

 Smoke Alarm Duties For Victorian Tenants (Renters):